May 19, 2023

 A Simplified, Gamified Solution

-My boss and I put together a business case and vetted a few different advocacy platforms, primarily Influitive and NextBee.
-We selected NextBee because of its customization potential.
+My boss and I put together a business case and vetted a few different advocacy platforms, primarily Influitive and another platform.
+We selected the other platform because of its customization potential.
 But within months, we realized that choice had been a mistake.

 While customizations sounded fantastic, we thought we needed more than we did.
 All of the customizable features made implementing any changes a lengthy process.